lhoff94/marvis/README.md

 [Python Wheels repository](https://github.com/osmhpi/python-wheels)
 for easier installation of binary dependencies, such as ns-3.

-To run an example testcase, go to the example folder and run:
+To run an example testcase, download this repository, go to the example folder and run:
 ```shell script
 python3 basic_example.py
 ```

 #### Developer Installation

-If you do plan to modify the source code of Cohydra, clone this repository and to install dependencies, run, e.g.:
+If you do plan to modify the source code of marvis, clone this repository and to install dependencies, run, e.g.:

 ```shell script